 Geron Corporation Class Action Lawsuit

-The Private Securities Litigation Reform Act of 1995 permits any investor who purchased Geron common stock during the Class Period to seek appointment as lead plaintiff in the Geron securities class action lawsuit.
-A lead plaintiff will act on behalf of all other class members in directing the Geron securities class action lawsuit.
+The Private Securities Litigation Reform Act of 1995 permits any investor who purchased Geron securities during the Class Period to seek appointment as lead plaintiff in the Geron securities class action lawsuit.
+A lead plaintiff acts on behalf of all other class members in directing the Geron securities class action lawsuit.
 The lead plaintiff can select a law firm of its choice to litigate the Geron securities class action lawsuit.
 An investor’s ability to share in any potential future recovery of the Geron securities class action lawsuit is not dependent upon serving as lead plaintiff.
-If you wish to serve as lead plaintiff of the Geron securities class action lawsuit, you must move the Court no later than 60 days from January 23, 2020.
-If you wish to discuss the Geron securities class action lawsuit or have any questions concerning this notice or your rights or interests, please contact plaintiff’s counsel, Brian E. Cochran of Robbins Geller at 800/449-4900 or 619/231-1058, or via e-mail at email@example.com.
-Lead plaintiff motions for the Geron securities class action lawsuit must be filed with the court no later than March 23, 2020.
+If you wish to serve as lead plaintiff in the Geron securities class action lawsuit, you must move the Court no later than 60 days from January 23, 2020.
+If you wish to discuss the Geron securities class action lawsuit or have any questions concerning this notice or your rights or interests, please contact plaintiff’s counsel, Brian E. Cochran of Robbins Geller at 800/449-4900 or 619/231-1058, or via e-mail at firstname.lastname@example.org.
+You can view a copy of the complaint as filed at https://www.rgrdlaw.com/cases-geron-corporation-class-action-lawsuit.html.

-Robbins Geller Rudman & Dowd LLP is one of the world’s leading law firms representing investors in securities class action litigation.
+Robbins Geller Rudman & Dowd LLP is one of the world’s leading law firms representing investors in securities litigation.
 With 200 lawyers in 9 offices, Robbins Geller has obtained many of the largest securities class action recoveries in history.
 For six consecutive years, ISS Securities Class Action Services has ranked the Firm in its annual SCAS Top 50 Report as one of the top law firms in the world in both amount recovered for shareholders and total number of class action settlements.
 Robbins Geller attorneys have helped shape the securities laws and have recovered tens of billions of dollars on behalf of aggrieved victims.
 Beyond securing financial recoveries for defrauded investors, Robbins Geller also specializes in implementing corporate governance reforms, helping to improve the financial markets for investors worldwide.
 Robbins Geller attorneys are consistently recognized by courts, professional organizations and the media as leading lawyers in the industry.
 Please visit http://www.rgrdlaw.com for more information.